bencodezen/bencodezen/src/blog/time-to-pivot.md

     - Writing
 ---

 Today's post is about recognizing the need to pivot.
-More importantly, I need to recognize that my original endeavor of blogging was a failed iteration.
+What to pivot on exactly?
+Well, my strategy for creating content.
+And while it has only been a few weeks, I have come to realize that learning to cut your losses and adapt is critical to long term success.
+So this post is to record this moment of admission that my original plan has failed and it is time to move on.

 ## The Original Plan